 Apply online as a first-year student

-If you are a non-native English speaker, you will still be required to demonstrate English language proficiency through your results of the TOEFL, IELTS, Cambridge English Assessment or Duolingo exam; all of which offer online testing.
+If you are a non-native English speaker, you are still required to demonstrate English language proficiency through your results of the TOEFL, IELTS, Cambridge English Assessment, Michigan English Test (MET) or Duolingo exam; all of which offer online testing.

 |Application Type||Application Deadline||Decision Notification||Enrollment Deposit Deadline|

-Early Decision I and Early Decision II are binding programs, where you'll receive an earlier admission decision and be required to withdraw applications to all other colleges if you are admitted to Bentley.
-By signing the Early Decision Contract, you are committing to enroll at Bentley and paying the deposit by the deadline given.
+Early Decision I and Early Decision II are both binding programs, where you'll receive an earlier admission decision and be required to withdraw applications to all other colleges if you are admitted to Bentley.
+By signing the Early Decision Agreement, you are committing to enroll at Bentley and paying the enrollment deposit by the deadline given.
+(Please note that if you apply for need-based financial aid and your aid package does not make Bentley affordable, you may request a release from the Early Decision Agreement).

 A few notes about applying Early Decision (ED):

-- Inform your school counselor that you are applying Early Decision to Bentley so we have your transcript and recommendations by the deadlines.
+- Please inform your school counselor that you are applying Early Decision to Bentley so that we receive your transcript and recommendations by the deadlines.
+Your school counselor will also need to sign your Early Decision Agreement.

 What you'll need to apply